50hertz.com

 Permit procedure for the converter

-Public participation for the project
+Public participation for the projects

 In the planning and permit procedure, extensive measures to involve the general public are already imposed by the law.
 Nonetheless, 50Hertz involves administrations, elected officials, associations as well as citizens within the planning, aside of the formal procedure.